Skannerz: Skannerz Racerz

-The Skannerz Racerz is the third in the Skannerz series, where you can scan barcodes, and race cars from three classes: "Off-Road", "Drag", and "Street".
+The Skannerz Racerz is the third in the Skannerz series, where the players can scan barcodes, and race cars from three classes: "Off-Road", "Drag", and "Street".
 There are 120 cars in total, which consists of 40 cars per class.
-The game also has 64 optional parts you can install onto any of your vehicles to upgrade them.
-You start the game with a basic vehicle known as the "Gizmo" and you must win a certain number of races to progress in rank, from Rookie to Amateur to Pro.
+The game also has 64 optional parts that can be installed onto any of player's vehicles to upgrade them.
+The players start the game with a basic vehicle known as the "Gizmo" and they must win a certain number of races to progress in rank, from Rookie to Amateur to Pro.
 Cars and parts can be obtained by scanning barcodes and either receiving a car from the dealership or beating your opponent in a Pink Slip style race.
 Parts are also obtained the same way as dealership cars, but are received from the Garage.
 Only one of each car and car part can be obtained.
-Hindrances can pop up anytime you scan a barcode in the form of losing your car to the police, being impounded or a modified car crashing into a tree and losing a part.
+Hindrances can pop up anytime the players scan a barcode in the form of losing car to the police, being impounded or a modified car crashing into a tree and losing a part.
 Races involve beating the other opponent and also involve 5 Speed Gear changes.
-Each track has its own obstacles: Off-road has bumps you have to avoid, drag involves your car swaying from side to side along the track and street involves your car slowing and sliding around turns.
+Each track has its own obstacles: off-road has bumps that the players have to avoid, drag involves car swaying from side to side along the track and street involves car slowing and sliding around turns.